I’m afraid of bees. 🐝

 Benefits of Raw Manuka Honey for Skincare

-I use it mainly to help heal acne scars on my face.
+I use it mainly to help heal acne scars and redness on my face.
 Manuka honey also helps boost collagen production.
-So yay, anti-aging!
+So yay, better aging gracefully!
 It’s a natural humectant and draws moisture to the skin and keeps it hydrated.
 So sometimes I even like to mix manuka with powdered face masks so I don’t have that tight/dry feeling.
 What can’t manuka do, honestly? #ManukaHoneyForPresident

 This post contains affiliate links.

-How to Do a Manuka Honey Face Mask!
+How to Do a Manuka Honey Face Mask at Home!

 How to use it: After washing your face (don’t dry it off), take a dab of honey (about a teaspoon) and spread it around your face (not in your eyes, and watch your hair, it is sticky obviously).
 If it isn’t spreading well enough, get your fingers a tiny bit wetter.
 It should not be dripping off your face.
 Leave it on for about an hour, then rinse off.
 That’s it!

 Sometimes I add a few pinches of turmeric into the mix.
 Yes, it will make your face super yellow and likely stain your hands and fingernails for a day or two.
 But #worthit.
-Turmeric is also super anti-inflammatory.
+Turmeric is also super anti-inflammatory and will aid the skin healing process.

-I do this about 5 times a week and have noticed definite improvements in my skin and some scarring has gone away (I actually have the honey on my face right now as I’m writing this…).
+I do this about 4-5 times a week and have noticed definite improvements in my skin and some scarring has gone away (I actually have the honey on my face right now as I’m writing this…).
+It’s gentle and you can use it daily, though!

 What one of my readers Michele has to say about it: